zammad/zammad-org/src/en/reference/rails-commands.md

 ### Find user

-In order to work on user information or to check for specific information, you'll need to find it first.
+To work on user information or to check for specific information, you'll need to find it first.

 User ID already known: